kvandeynze/HMMSTR/README.md

 3. input_flank_length: Length of the prefix and suffix to get from the reference genome, must be longer than 100bp (Default) or the ```--flanking_size``` optional parameter, (optional, default: 200)

 Optionally, the user may also input all options as a text file which each input parameter and option on its own line.
-An example of this can be found in X. This file is also automatically output to [out_prefix]_run_input.txt as a record of the run.
+An example of this can be found [here](examples/) .
+This file is also automatically output to [out_prefix]_run_input.txt as a record of the run.
 ### Required Positional Arguments
 |  Argument &nbsp; &nbsp; &nbsp; | Description |
 |---|---|